 A. Take notes to explain how each helped to create or advance the movement.

-Women were paid much less than men for the same jobs, which President Kennedy changed.
+Experiences in the workplace: Women were paid much less than men for the same jobs, which President Kennedy changed.
 Women got management positions that led them to notice their unequal status in society even more.

 Experiences in social activism: Women noticed that they were "brushed aside" in groups/organizations.
 They took action and organzied small groups to discuss their concerns.